Rachel-Thu/Bootstrap-Web-KFC-Project/README.md

 # 🍗 KFC Web Project

 A modern KFC website built using Bootstrap, HTML, CSS, and JavaScript.
+(Note: The photos used in this project are sourced from the internet to visually enhance the presentation.)

 ## 🌐 Live Demo
 🔗 [View it here]( https://rachel-thu.github.io/Bootstrap-Web-KFC-Project/)